kojustin/CONTACT-2-Devart/project_posts/2014-03-07-Test-Installation.md

 First Experimental installation is now complete, here are some images

 The laptops connected over OSC needed a local wifi connection.
-The Royal academy public wifi brought up some problems so i had to use my NEXUS 5 as a tethering device to connect all the computers together.
+The Royal academy public wifi brought up some problems and i was using both OSX and Windows computers which refused to connect via ad-hoc networks.
+In the end i had to use my NEXUS 5 as a tethering device to connect all the computers together.

 The signals were sent from the audio laptop to the ANDROID phone and then forwarded to the projection laptops.